Supermagnum/B230FK-FT/README.md

 # B230FK-FT
 Stock ignition map for Volvo B230 FT/FK engines with  the 148 EZK ignition box.
 The timing map from the 148 EZK box:
-It seems that it is based on load %, so 255 Kpa is 100%.
+It seems that it is based on MAF load %, so 255 Kpa is 100%.
 30 Kpa is 0%.
 https://github.com/Supermagnum/B230FK-FT/blob/main/B230FT_stock_ignition_map_148EZK.jpg